 And actually, it runs much deeper than deal-making.

 There is a lot of wisdom here when it comes to social skills, psychology, and even philosophy.

 It’s also packed with great mindsets.
-And if you can put down the political blinders, it’s also jam-packed of powerful quotes and hilarious expression that will make you smile -ie.: the Italian who looked like a WASP-.
+And if you can put down the political blinders, it’s also jam-packed with powerful quotes and hilarious expressions that will make you smile -ie.: the Italian who looked like a WASP-.